rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

 ### Choosing Appropriate Weight Values

 The example uses low weight values intentionally.

 Higher values will reduce throughput of the exchange, primarily for workloads that experience a high binding churn (queues are bound to and unbound from a consistent hash exchange frequently).

-Single digit weight values are recommended (and usually sufficient).
+Equal weights of 1 for all bindings are recommended (and sufficient for most use cases).

 ### Inspecting Message Counts